Observability, monitoring and alerting services offered by SAP Business Technology Platform – Part 1

 SAP Business Technology Platform offers us a comprehensive set of observability tools and services that help us understand if our product runs smoothly or if it needs improvement.
 In the beginning, it might need some getting used to, and yes, we might need to invest some time and work into setting up and tweaking your own observability strategy.
 But you should not worry about actually maintaining or running your own observability stacks – this is what SAP provides to you as-a-service.

 Some highlights of observability services are as below

 - Services offer a seamless consumption, starting from an easy adoption of pre-packed observability packages.

 - They are based on a combination of state-of-the art open source approaches (Elastic/Kibana for Logging Services) and SAP-specific service developments ( Alert Notification Service).

 - Capabilities cover platform internal use cases (e.g. SAP Development team investigates low level app runtime behavior)

 - Customer facing use cases (customer investigates her application runtime behavior).

 SAP provides a whole set of services to store the mentioned data pools.
 Depending on your needs and the capabilities of each service, you add more or less of the observability data pools into the respective offerings and get the best tool for your actual needs.
-Some of the services offered by SAP Cloud Platform are.
+Some of the services offered by SAP Business Technology Platform are.

-We put a lot of time, effort and money in developing and operating apps on SAP Cloud Platform.
+We put a lot of time, effort and money in developing and operating apps on SAP Business Technology Platform.
 We plan code and testing for weeks or months.
 What we might not have thought about, is an observability plan.
 With observability, you are monitoring your resources, processes and interactions with other systems that helps you preserve your success.
 Undetected bugs and costly downtimes can turn into your worst nightmare.
 Ultimately, you might lose customers due to applications not running smoothly.
 As some may say: “Slow is the new down”!